-The osteopathic clinic at Mill Court is part of Oxford Brookes University.
+The osteopathic clinic is a part of Oxford Brookes University.
 It was the first osteopathic teaching clinics in the country accredited and based within a university.

 The clinic is staffed by highly qualified and experienced osteopathic tutors and students.

 Students assess and treat clients under the close supervision of the osteopathic tutors.
 The clinic provides a full range of osteopathic treatments across the lifespan (ante/postnatal, children, adults and older people).
 It also provides comprehensive treatment options for sports injuries and follow-up care.

 What is Osteopathy?